GoogleCloudPlatform/cloudsql-jump-start-solution-for-genai/README.md

 - Create a VPC network with a subnet with both a primary range and two secondary ranges
-- Create a Cloud SQL database instance with IAM authentication enabled
+- Create a Cloud SQL database instance with IAM database authentication enabled
-- Create an IAM user for running apps and authenticating to the database
+- Create an IAM principal for running apps and authenticating to the database
 - Create a database for the app
 - Create a GKE autopilot cluster
-- C.onfigure workload identity associated with the IAM user
+- Configure workload identity associated with the IAM principal
 - Create an Artifact Registry for pushing images
-- When using two projects, add the IAM user as a member of the database project
+- When using two projects, add the IAM principal as a member of the database project
 - etc.